ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-06-29-FOVMapping2.md

 1.   **Fetching `RenderTexture` into the CPU**: Then sample the retrieved texture with UV coordinates corresponding to agents' positions.
 If the sampled texel has a higher alpha value than some threshold, it is judged to be invisible; otherwise, it stays visible.
 This one is the way to go.
 I will explain how I optimized the fetching process.
 1.  **Calculating on the CPU side**: Otherwise, since reading data from the GPU is costly, we could contemplate doing all the calculations on the CPU side.
 To achieve this, we have to have another set of the FOV map array on system memory.

 The most widely used approach to bring a `RenderTexture` into the CPU is `Texture2D.ReadPixels`.
 We need not load the entire texture.
-Instead, we can fetch the texels that correspond to the agents' positions, and this will save us from the bottleneck and main thread stalling.
+Instead, we can fetch the texels that correspond to the agents' positions, and this will save us from the bottleneck and stalling of the main thread.
 Also, since the hostile agents outside the camera's viewport are invisible anyway, we leave them out when finding game objects hidden in the fog of war.

 ```c#
 // Set visibility of agents according to the current FOV